aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 # Hints
+- Please make sure you save your reward function, and download your trained model from the burner account.
+You will lose access to the account after the Summit, and the account will be wiped.
 - For those eager to start training a job, our hint would be take your time and familiarize yourself with the concepts first, before starting model training.
 - Please ask questions as you progress through the lab and feel free to have discussions at your table.
-- Lastly, when you do start a training job, run it for at least 60 to 90 minutes (on the re:Invent track).
+- Lastly, when you do start a training job, run it for at least 90 minutes (on the re:Invent track).
 It takes 6 minutes to spin up the services needed and your model needs time to explore the track before it will manage to complete a lap.
 - If you want to continue learning after the lab, please check out the new course by the AWS Training and Certification team, called [AWS DeepRacer: Driven by Reinforcement Learning](https://www.aws.training/learningobject/wbc?id=32143)

 # Section 1: Training your first model